-The best places to seek accommodation are the villages of Katapola, Aegiali and Chora.
-Although Amorgos has a very smooth touristic development, which is what makes it so unique compared to Mykonos, Santorini and Paros, a visitor can find from organised campings, studios and boutique hotels, to luxury hotels and spa.
+The best places to seek accommodation are the villages of Katapola, Aegiali, and Chora.
+Although Amorgos has a very smooth touristic development, which is what makes it so unique compared to Mykonos, Santorini, and Paros, a visitor can find from organised campings, studios, and boutique hotels, to luxury hotels with spa.